suffolklibraries/lgc/content/collections/events/woollys-trail-02-12.md

     content:
       -
         type: text
+        text: 'Suitable for ages 3+.'
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
-        text: 'For helpful information, such as how to find us and what facilities the Mansion has, we recommend reading our Access information: '
+        text: "For helpful details about how to find us and the facilities available at Christchurch Mansion, we recommend reading our Access information:\_"
       -
         type: text
         marks: